 2. Steps 2 to 15 of the generic procedure for NR RRC_IDLE specified in TS 38.508-1 subclause 4.5.2 are performed.

 3. Using the Application Client Simulator, begin uplink data transfer.
-Wait for 15 seconds and then start to measure the throughput result and latency in [transport layer].
+Wait for 15 seconds and then start to measure the throughput result and latency in transport layer.
 (This is iteration 1) Continue data transfer for 1 minutes.

 4. Repeat step 3 for 3 iterations within the same call as the first iteration.
 Wait for at least 5 seconds between each iteration of the data transfer.